FlyingHorse/grafana-telegraf-dashboard-generator/README.md

 This simple script written in python is used to build Grafana json dashboards for Telegraf Metrics.

+The full dashboard can be grab from [grafana.net](https://grafana.net/dashboards/61).

 ## Main goal
 Sharing Grafana panels for telegraf metrics.